COMMON DENTAL QUESTIONS

 Fluoride is a compound of the element fluorine, which is found universally throughout nature in water, soil, air and in most foods.
 Fluoride is absorbed easily into the tooth enamel, especially in children’s growing teeth.
 Once teeth are developed, fluoride makes the entire tooth structure more resistant to decay and promotes remineralization, which aids in repairing early decay before the damage is visible.

-You should visit your dentist at least every six months or more frequently to get your teeth cleaned.
+You should visit your dentist at least every six months or more frequently to get dental cleaning.
 By seeing your dentist twice a year, your dentist can monitor your oral health and help you prevent any problems that may arise before they became uncomfortable or require more comprehensive or expensive treatment.
 The dentist may suggest more frequent visits, depending on the diagnosis.

 Bad breath, or halitosis, is primarily caused by poor oral hygiene, but can also can be caused by retained food particles, gum disease, drainage from sinus dripping or systemic, respiratory or gastrointestinal problems.
 Proper brushing including brushing the tongue, cheeks, and the roof of the mouth will remove bacteria and food particles.
 Flossing removes accumulated bacteria, plaque and food that may be trapped between teeth.
 Mouth rinses are effective in temporary relief of bad breath.
 Consult your dentist and/or physician if the condition persists.